jsoma/playfair-projects/README.md

 ## The Pitching/Submitting Process

+> See an example user directory with a project inside in the [examples folder](/jsoma/playfair-projects/tree/master/examples/)

 You can read detailed instructions in [PITCHING.md](PITCHING.md) and [SUBMISSION.md](SUBMISSION.md), but a summary is below.

 1. [Submit a pitch](https://github.com/jsoma/playfair-projects/issues/1) with [Pitch] in the issue title.